eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/musings-on-physics-metaphysics/index.md

 The universe may exist independently of us, but for us, there is no universe without the presence of the mind.
 Though we are small-scale participants, we are large-scale observers.

-Most of the universe lies outside our personal scope of perception, so we can't really say that our observations are required for something to exist--for an event to occur.
+Most of the universe lies outside our personal scope of perception, so we can't really say that our observations are required for something to exist---for an event to occur.

 We do, however, exploit processes by which the universe resolves itself.
-Our existence, dependent on the property of awareness as it is, points out--at the very least--that _awareness_ is a property fundamental to us.
+Our existence, dependent on the property of awareness as it is, points out---at the very least---that _awareness_ is a property fundamental to us.

 It's not a huge stretch to guess that it could be a property fundamental to the _universe_ or _existence_ itself.
 The big picture implicit in a universe rendered in infinite detail has to resolve _somewhere_.